 - "ligand" SDF of the molecular structure

 - "protein" PDB of the protein structure

-- "CT\TOX" Clinical trial results
+- "CT_TOX" Clinical trial results

 - featurizer (ComplexFeaturizer or str) the complex featurizer to use for processing the data.
 Alternatively you can pass one of the names from dc.molnet.featurizers as a shortcut. - splitter (Splitter or str) the splitter to use for splitting the data into training, validation, and test sets.
 Alternatively you can pass one of the names from dc.molnet.splitters as a shortcut.
 If this is None, all the data will be included in a single dataset. - transformers (list of TransformerGenerators or strings) the Transformers to apply to the data.
-Each one is specified by a TransformerGenerator or, as a shortcut, one of the names from dc.molnet.transformers. - reload (bool) if True, the first call for a particular featurizer and splitter will cache the datasets to disk, and subsequent calls will reload the cached datasets. - data\dir (str) a directory to save the raw data in - save\dir (str) a directory to save the dataset in - set\name (str (default 'refined')) Name of dataset to download. 'refined' and 'general' are supported.
+Each one is specified by a TransformerGenerator or, as a shortcut, one of the names from dc.molnet.transformers. - reload (bool) if True, the first call for a particular featurizer and splitter will cache the datasets to disk, and subsequent calls will reload the cached datasets. - data_dir (str) a directory to save the raw data in - save_dir (str) a directory to save the dataset in - pocket (bool (default True)) If true, use only the binding pocket for featurization. - set_name (str (default 'core')) Name of dataset to download. 'refined', 'general', and 'core' are supported.